Dziamid-Harbatsevich/clike/readme.md

 NOTE: The passwords should be saved encoded according to ASCII Codes Table (% + Hex code of the character, "%26" = "&").
 [ASCII Table](https://ascii.cl/)

 Default master branch named as "master".
-You can choose your own branch while pushing new commits.
+You can choose your own branch and gitfile format ("origin" is conventional) while pushing new commits.

 Examples:
 * clike git:commit [-c]